-T management arrangements in accordance with proper practices.
-In establishing the JAC the PCC and the CC shall have regard to CIPFA Guidance on Audit Committees and principles of good practice set out in the HM Treasury Audit Committee Handbook.
+Who?
+What?
+Joint Audit Committee (JAC) The Home Office Financial Management Code of Practice states that the PCC and CC should establish a JAC.
+This should be a combined body which will consider the internal and external audit reports of both the PCC and the CC.
+This Committee will advise the PCC and the CC according to good governance principles and will adopt appropriate risk management arrangements in accordance with proper practices In establishing the JAC the PCC and the CC shall have regard to CIPFA Guidance on Audit Committees and principles of good practice set out in the HM Treasury Audit Committee Handbook.
 The JAC shall comprise between three and five members who shall be independent of the PCC and the CC.
-The IAC shall establish formal Terms of Peterance, covering its The JAC shall establish formal Terms of Reference, covering its core functions, which shall be formally adopted and reviewed on an annual basis.
+The JAC shall establish formal Terms of Reference, covering its core functions, which shall be formally adopted and reviewed on an annual basis.
 The Terms of Reference will include the following key activities and responsibilities: Approve and review the Internal Audit Strategy and Plan and any revisions to the plan.
 Oversee the appointment of Internal Audit and review its performance in order to give assurance to the PCC and CC on the provision of an adequate and effective Internal Audit service.
 Receive and review all Internal Audit reports.
-Monitor the progress of implementing recommendations from Internal Audit Work Plan and to seek assurance that appropriate action is taken in response to audit findings, particularly in areas of high risk.
+Monitor the progress of implementing recommendations from Internal Audit reports.
+To receive progress reports on the Internal Audit Work Plan and to seek assurance that appropriate action is taken in response to audit findings, particularly in areas of high risk.
 Consider the Internal Audit's statement ensuring it complies with the Public Sector Internal Audit Standards (PSIAS) and consider the findings from the External Quality Assessment.
 Consider the Head of Internal Audit's annual report and opinion on the effectiveness of Internal Audit to be satisfied of the independence of the Internal Audit function and the overall adequacy and effectiveness of the organisations' framework of governance, risk management and control, particularly in consideration of the AGS.
 The PCC and CC shall be represented at all meetings of the JAC.
 The JAC will review the Strategic Audit Plan, which sets out: internal audit objectives and outcomes; how the Internal Audit function will form and evidence their opinion on the control environment to support the Annual Governance Statements; how Internal Audit's work will identify and address significant local and national issues and risks; how the service will be provided, e.g. internal, external, or a mix of the two; and what resources and skills are required for the delivery of the Plan; and the resources and skills required to deliver the Plan.
 PCC & CC To ensure the provision of an adequate and effective internal audit service.
 To approve a Strategic Audit Plan.
 PCC, CC, CFO & DoF To ensure that Internal Auditors, having been security cleared, have the authority to: